 Introduction

-The EGI strategy addresses the need of “researchers from diverse scientific disciplines taking approaches to data analysis.
-These will need to work seamlessly together in a distributed multi-disciplinary research collaborations that cross national and intellectual borders to tackle society’s grand challenges”.
-This need is tackled through different strategic activities, among which:

-the adoption of “a defined service portfolio and a user-centric approach to its development that will expand EGI’s current service offering from EGI.eu and affiliated NGIs to retain its current research communities and attract new research communities”,

-the “Provide Flexible Virtual Research Environments that simplify access to EGI’s resources and accelerate the ability of researchers to undertake excellent science by leveraging the expertise and connections of the NGIs to introducing technical innovations”,

-the development of “the EGI’s Human Capital to upskill the research communities supported by EGI in establishing within NGIs national centres of excellence that can transfer skills from within EGI to tomorrow’s data scientists”.
+The ‘European Grid Infrastructure’ collaboration (EGI) operates one of the largest, collaborative e-infrastructures of the world.
+EGI supports the digital European Research Area (ERA) through its pan-European infrastructure, based on an open federation of reliable ICT services, which provide uniform, cost effective, user oriented and collaborative access to computing and data storage resources in more than 30 countries.

+To support the uptake of distributed computing services within European research communities, EGI operates a Distributed Competence Centre (DCC).
+The DCC integrates user-support personnel and technical assets across multiple National Grid Initiatives, projects, user communities and technology providers to support research activities with distributed computing services from EGI.

-In order to address these three pillars of its strategy, EGI will evolve the current Distributed Competence Centre (DCC) - a single distributed team of experts from NGIs, user communities and technology providers with EGI.eu coordination – into a EGI.eu coordinated network of thematic Competence Centres (CCs) built around technological platforms and/or user communities with common technical requirements or similar scientific objectives.
+EGI now would like to evolve the current Distributed Competence Centre (DCC) into a network of thematic Competence Centres (CCs), each built around technological platforms and/or user communities with common technical requirements and/or shared objectives.

-EGI will launch an open call for Competence Centres on May 01 2014.
+EGI will select these competence centres through an open call that launches on the 1st of May 2014.
 Competence Centres together with their projects and sustainability plans will be subject to peer review.
 Each Competence Centre needs to meet the requirements specified in Section 3 “Activities and services of the CC”.

 The selected Competence Centres will become partners of the EGI-Engage EC project proposal for Call “European research infrastructures (including e-Infrastructures)” of the Horizon2020 (work programme 2014-2015), EINFRA-1 Topic, Activity 6: